Data quality dimensions for fair AI: Extending Data Dimensions for Fair AI

 Consider the first example of a datapoint which represents a non-binary individual.
-Being out of gender binarism, the individual identity is not correctly recognized.
+This kind of identity is rarely considered in technology \cite{patching}.
+Non-binary identities do not recognize themselves within the binary approach characteristic of classification systems.
+As such, individual identity is not correctly recognized by the classification system, highlighting the insufficiency of the model which flattens the gender identity umbrella on the two options of male/female.
 The conceptual solution would be to simply assume the label set as incomplete.
-This means that the bias origin is in the pre-processing phase, and a possible strategy is to extend the partition of the labels adding categories as appropriate, e.g. “non binary” or “queer”.
-The problem is here reduced to the consideration of the completeness of the label set.
+This means that the bias origin is in the pre-processing phase, and a possible strategy is to extend the partition of the labels adding categories as appropriate, e.g. “non binary”.
+The problem is here reduced to the consideration of the completeness of the label set. \cite{scheuerman} can be considered a first attempt in this direction.

-\cite{scheuerman} can be considered a first step in this direction.
-It presents a visual database, containing 2450 pictures of people organized in a folksonomy through 7 different genders.
-Images are scraped from Instagram accounts, and gender labels are matched to hashtags chosen by individuals themselves: \#man, \#woman, \#nonbinary, \#genderqueer, \#transman, \#transwoman, and \#agender.
-The True Positive Rate (TPR) for each hashtag on each system is calculated, denoting the system accuracy.
-Even if each system is trained on a different database, none of the training sets includes individuals who are not cisnormative.
-We note that, as systems with gender classification only return binary labels, the non-binary genders are completely unable to be classified.